JPL Braces for New Layoffs as Scientists Face "Double Hit" After Wildfire Devastation

 Among those affected: JPL scientists Jason Rhodes and Alina Kiessling, who lost their Altadena home while preparing to bring home newborn twins.
 "It went from us preparing to leave to deciding we had to leave right away.
 Within just a couple of minutes," Rhodes recalled.

 The crisis occurs against a backdrop of other workforce pressures.
 In May 2025, JPL ended telework policies, requiring all 5,500+ employees to return to in-person work or resign—a move some employees described as a "silent layoff" to avoid severance payments.
 The policy posed particular hardships for fire-displaced workers and those living outside California.
+"Employees who do not return by their required date will be considered to have resigned," JPL officials stated in an email to employees.

 Additionally, JPL management launched an anti-union website in September 2025 as employees explored unionization—timing that union advocates called "union busting" amid layoff threats.